Camp Arcadia: Today

 Camp Arcadia continues to run under the direction of the LCA.
-The current president is Stan Scheumann.
+The current president is Ali Franke.
 Each summer, 39 college-age adults live and work at the camp.
 These employees cook, clean, and run the programs for the campers.
-In addition to the summer staff, Camp Arcadia employs the following year-round management team: executive director (Chip May), food service director (Taryn Woell), office manager (Rachel Catanese), program director (Jess McCallum Knoll), caretaker (Franco Marano), and donor relations/communications coordinator (Sarah Olson).
-The archives manager is Ryan McKenna.
+In addition to the summer staff, Camp Arcadia employs the following year-round management team: executive director (Chip May), assistant director (Shelly Gallo), food service director (Kyle Toms), business director (Rachel Catanese), facilities director (Franco Marano), development director (Sarah Olson), program director (Stephanie Jass), and archives director is Ryan McKenna.

 The camp opens on Memorial Day weekend.
 During this event, campers are invited to stay for free, provided they help in getting the property ready for the summer.
 After a week to train the summer staff, the camp begins its summer retreats, most of which are family weeks.
 After Labor Day weekend, the camp generally runs retreats through October, when it is then closed for winter.